 It’s essential for consumers with allergies or dietary restrictions to understand what they’re eating:

-• Caution For Sodium Intake: High sodium levels mean those monitoring blood pressure should consume sparingly.
+- Caution For Sodium Intake: The sodium level is high, so people monitoring blood pressure or sodium intake should consume these hot dogs sparingly.

 This transparency helps shoppers decide if these hot dogs fit their personal health needs.